psenger/dream-flight/README.md

 # Dream Flight

-A wonder example of a REST-ful api using [Restify](http://restify.com/) incorproating some of my thoughs on [Best Practices for Building REST Apis](https://github.com/psenger/Best-Practices-For-Rest-API).
-The application simply accepts an array of flights, filters them, transforms the results, and returns them all in a functional, composition fashion.
+A wonderful example of a REST-ful api using [Restify](http://restify.com/) incorporating some of my thoughts on [Best Practices for Building REST Apis](https://github.com/psenger/Best-Practices-For-Rest-API).
+The application simply accepts an array of flights, filters them, transforms the results, and returns them all in a Functional, Single Responsibility Principle, Composition fashion.

 Written by Philip A Senger